Named Top 5% in Nation for Overall Pulmonary Services in 2022 by Healthgrades

-Los Angeles Community Hospitals at LA and Norwalk are among the top 5% in the nation for Overall Pulmonary Services and a recipient of the Pulmonary Care Excellence Award for four years in a row (2019-2022) compared with nearly 4,500 hospitals nationwide for 31 of the most common inpatient procedures and conditions.*
+Los Angeles and Norwalk Community Hospitals are among the top 5% in the nation for Overall Pulmonary Services and a recipient of the Pulmonary Care Excellence Award for four years in a row (2019-2022) compared with nearly 4,500 hospitals nationwide for 31 of the most common inpatient procedures and conditions.*

 Healthgrades Specialty Excellence Awards recognize hospitals with superior performance in specific specialty lines and specialty focus areas.